Neuroscience And Mental Health: Do Antidepressants Make You Happy?

 Dopamine

 Dopamine is a neurotransmitter often called the "feel-good" chemical.
-It affects mood, memory, movement, and well-being.
-A deficiency of dopamine can be caused by multiple factors, including certain pre-existing health conditions, an unhealthy diet, substance use, and obesity.
+This chemical affects mood, memory, movement, and well-being.
+A dopamine deficiency can be caused by multiple factors, including certain pre-existing health conditions, nutritional challenges, substance use, and obesity.
+However, not all people with larger body types are at risk of health problems, and weight is not necessarily an indicator of health.

 Though it may not cause certain illnesses on its own, a dopamine deficiency is often associated with depression, Alzheimer's, Parkinson's disease, schizophrenia, substance use disorders, attention deficit hyperactivity disorder (ADHD), and psychosis.